This post may contain affiliate links. For more information, please read my disclosure policy.

 You’ll need a few extra minutes to change the diaper, save the plants, and plunge the toilet.

 Build a few extra minutes into everything you schedule during the day.
 Those few minutes will save your sanity!

 Special toys are a lifesaver when you’re homeschooling with a toddler.
 It’s best to keep a bucket of special toys that only come out during homeschool hours.
 I’d also encourage you to rotate through a series of toys.

 New toys fascinate little children.
 By rotating the special toys and only pulling them out during school hours, the toys will be new to your toddler each time.

 You’ll have several minutes of quiet playtime during which you can tutor your older kids.

 The worst part about trying to homeschool with a toddler is you always feel like you’re running behind.
 Sure you’ve changed a dozen diapers.
 You’ve fed and clothed your offspring and saved the dog.

 Keep a journal and write down exactly what you do each day.
 Did your daughter read 1/3 page or 3 pages of Phonics Pathways?
 Write it down!

 When you write down what you did for math, for reading, for handwriting, you’ll discover you actually accomplished a great deal more than you thought.

 Everyone finds it challenging to homeschool with a toddler in the house!
-But with these tricks under your sleeves, you’ll find it’s not only manageable, but enjoyable as well.
+But with these tricks under your sleeves, you’ll find it’s not only doable but enjoyable as well.
 Beautiful memories are made of children curled up reading together, coloring together, and playing together.